scalar-labs/scalar-kubernetes/docs/AKSManualDeploymentGuide.md

 # How to Manually Deploy Scalar DL on Azure AKS

-This document explains how to create AKS manually and deploy Scalar DL.
+This document explains how to create an AKS cluster manually and deploy Scalar DL in it.

 ## Prerequisites